Lectures on LHC Physics

 defining the minimum position $|\phi|^2 = v^2/2$.
 The two solutions of the quadratic equation for $v^2/2$ are

 The first solution we have expanded around the Standard Model minimum, $v_0^2=-\mu^2/\lambda$.
-The second, high-scale solution is not the vacuum relevant for our Standard Model.
-Note that from the $W,Z$ masses we know that $v=246$~GeV so $v$ is really our first observable in the Higgs sector, sensitive to the higher-dimensional operators.
+The second, high--scale solution is not the vacuum relevant for our Standard Model.
+Note that from the $W,Z$ masses we know that $v=246$~GeV so $v$ is really our first observable in the Higgs sector, sensitive to the higher--dimensional operators.